The Finback Whale

 The Whale, a male, was washed ashore dead at Pevensey in Sussex in November 1865.
 Some 40,000 people are estimated to have made the trip to view it on the beach during the first few days of its stranding.
 The skeleton was prepared, and viewed over Easter, 1866, with some excitement, by the public at Hastings, and it was subsequently bought for the Museum by public subscription.

 The New Zoology Museum was designed so that the Whale, an important teaching exhibit, should also function as a manifest advertisement of the Museum’s presence.
-The original iron framework has been used in the reassembly of the skeleton in its new location, above the Museum’s main entrance, where it is spotlit.
+The original iron framework was used in the reassembly of the skeleton in its 1996 location, above the Museum’s old main entrance, where it was spotlit.
 The skeleton is, indeed, spectacular, with a length of nearly 70 feet.
 The living animal would have weighed around 80 tonnes (of the same order of magnitude as the heaviest dinosaurs).

 Whales, dolphins and porpoises comprise an order of mammals called the Cetacea.
 Quite recent finds of fossils indicate that, as long suspected, the closest living relatives to the whales, dolphins and porpoises are the even-toed ungulates (such as pigs, hippopotamuses, giraffes, camels, antelope, deer and cattle).